Will I need an Ohio pharmacy license?

 Does Hillcrest Hospital support travel to conferences?

-Hillcrest Hospital will reimburse Pharmacy Practice Residents for travel to and from the ASHP midyear meeting and the Ohio Residency Conference.
+Hillcrest Hospital will reimburse Pharmacy PGY1 residents for travel to and from the ASHP midyear meeting and the Ohio Residency Conference.

 How are residents evaluated?

 Residents are evaluated utilizing Pharmacademic.
 A snap shot evaluation is completed after two weeks into a rotation.
-Summative evaluations are completed within three days of completing a rotation.
-Residents will also be evaluated quarterly by the Program Director, and by preceptors who are working with residents in longitudinal experiences such as research and Ambulatory Medicine.
+Summative evaluations are completed within 5 days of completing a rotation.
+Residents will also be evaluated quarterly by the Program Director, and by preceptors who are working with residents in longitudinal experiences such as Research and Ambulatory Medicine.

 How often does the resident meet with the RPD?